San Francisco CityPASS makes a claim that seems too good to believe: The say: "Save 45%" on the top San Francisco

 The Exploratorium and cable cars are the only attractions that make our must-see list.
-You'll find out more about them in the guide to Best Things to Do in San Francisco.
+You'll find out more about them in the guide to some of the best things to do in San Francisco.

 Using CityPASS for Alcatraz

 Alcatraz is a national park.
 Unfortunately, that makes it more difficult for visitors to get and use passes that include it.
 If you want to do both the bay cruise and Alcatraz, just buy the regular CityPASS and get your Alcatraz ticket separately.
 Find out how in the Alcatraz Guide.

 Will the San Francisco CityPASS Save You Money?

 The short answer: At the risk of sounding evasive or flippant: It depends.
 If you want to do everything it covers, it will.
 If you're not interested in museums and aquariums, you'll pay less if you buy the rest separately.

 The only way to know for sure: Add up the full-price costs of each attraction or activity you want to do and compare that to the CityPASS cost.
 See the other pass options listed below to find out whether one of them might better fit what you want to do.

 How to Get a San Francisco CityPASS

 If you want to buy a CityPASS after reading this evaluation and use the link that follows, you should know that I may earn a small commission which helps to support in-depth review such as this.
 Buy your pass online to save time standing in line.